gboddin/l9-nuclei-plugin/README.md

 # L9 Nuclei plugin

-This L9 plugin re-implements a limited subset of [Nuclei](https://github.com/projectdiscovery/nuclei), [ProjectDiscovery](https://github.com/projectdiscovery)'s awesome network scanner.
+This L9 plugin re-implements a limited [Nuclei](https://github.com/projectdiscovery/nuclei) template parser and runner.

+Checkout [ProjectDiscovery](https://github.com/projectdiscovery)'s awesome network tools for more informations.

-This allows for l9explore to stick to deep-protocol inspections while taking advantage of well maintained templates for web application scanning.
+This allows for `l9explore` to stick to deep-protocol inspections while taking advantage of well maintained templates for web application scanning.

 ## Features